getodk/xforms-spec/_sections/20-instance.md

 * `version` on the childnode of the primary instance can contain any string value.
 * `jr:template` on any repeat group node: This serves to define a default template for repeats and is useful if any of the leaf nodes inside a repeat contains a default value.
 It is not transmitted in the record.
 For more details, see the [repeats](#repeats) section.

-### Meta Nodes

-\[ To discuss - See also Preloader section \]
+The primary instance also includes a special type of nodes for metadata inside the `<meta>` block. [pending]() - See also [Preloader](#preloaders---metadata) section

 ### Secondary Instances

-Secondary instances are used to filter pre-loaded data inside a form.
+Secondary instances are used to pre-load data inside a form.
+This data is searchable in XPath.
 At the moment the only use case is so-called _cascading selections_ where the available options of a multiple-choice question can be filtered based on an earlier answer.

-A secondary instance should get a unique id attribute on the `<instance>` node.
+A secondary instance should get a unique `id` attribute on the `<instance>` node.
 This allows apps to query the data (which is outside the root, ie. the primary instance) the data to be reachable in XPath using the `instance('the_id')/path/to/node` syntax.